Japanese New Zealanders: Cultural impact

-Japanese popular culture such as manga and anime have also become popular in New Zealand, through younger generations.
-New Zealand currently hosts an annual anime and manga convention, 'Overload', for New Zealander anime and manga fans.
+Japanese popular culture such as manga and anime have also become popular in New Zealand, especially through younger generations.
+New Zealand hosts an annual anime and manga convention called Overload, a major event for New Zealand anime and manga fans featuring local and international artists.
+Retailers within the country have started selling manga and merchandise related to popular anime, video games and Japanese brands.
 A community of cosplayers and cosplay enthusiasts has also developed in New Zealand due to the growing popularity of Japanese popular culture.

+J-pop has a dedicated following in New Zealand.
+On 15 November 2024, the Japanese virtual idol Hatsune Miku performed live at Spark Arena in Auckland as part of a debut Miku Expo concert tour in New Zealand and Australia, attracting thousands of enthusiasts including cosplayers and Vocaloid fans who travelled from around New Zealand and overseas to attend the event.

 Japanese forms of martial arts are a popular cultural export in New Zealand.
-Between 2007–2008 around 70,000 people in New Zealand practiced a martial art.
+Between 2007 and 2008 around 70,000 people in New Zealand practised a martial art.
 Jujutsu was first introduced to New Zealand by touring jujutsu professionals from Japan.
-Jujutsu was first introduced as a form of entertainment to New Zealanders.
+Jujutsu was first introduced as a form of entertainment to New Zealand.

 From the middle of the 20th century, judo became more commonly practised in New Zealand.
 Clubs for judo and karate in New Zealand were first created in the 1950s.
 A National Judo Championship was held in New Zealand in 1957.
 The first National Karate Championship was held in New Zealand in 1967.
 Over time, Westernised styles of Japanese martial arts have been created in New Zealand.
 Traditional forms of martial arts continue to gain popularity as well.